With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Waushara County Clinical Services is a mental health treatment center in Wautoma, WI, located at 230 Park Street, 54982 zip code area.
 Waushara County Clinical Services provides telemedicine/telehealth and outpatient treatment.
-Waushara County Clinical Services offers trauma therapy, group therapy and behavior modification to young adults, seniors 65 or older and children / adolescents.
-Waushara County Clinical Services also supports children/adolescents with serious emotional disturbance and people with serious mental illness.
-Additional services at Waushara County Clinical Services consist of intensive case management, psychosocial rehabilitation services and family psychoeducation.
+Waushara County Clinical Services offers individual psychotherapy, behavior modification and trauma therapy to adults, children / adolescents and young adults.
+Waushara County Clinical Services also supports people with serious mental illness and children/adolescents with serious emotional disturbance.
+Additional services at Waushara County Clinical Services consist of family psychoeducation, case management and court-ordered outpatient treatment.

 Learn MoreGreen Lake County Health/human Services Behavioral Health Unit is a mental health clinic in Green Lake, Wisconsin, located at 571 County Road A, 54941.
 Green Lake County Health/human Services Behavioral Health Unit offers outpatient treatment.
-Green Lake County Health/human Services Behavioral Health Unit provides behavior modification, group therapy and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and young adults.
-Green Lake County Health/human Services Behavioral Health Unit also supports seniors or older adults, people with trauma and clients referred from the court/judicial system.
-Some other services provided by Green Lake County Health/human Services Behavioral Health Unit include diet and exercise counseling, court-ordered outpatient treatment and suicide prevention services.
+Green Lake County Health/human Services Behavioral Health Unit provides trauma therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Green Lake County Health/human Services Behavioral Health Unit also supports people with serious mental illness, people with trauma and clients referred from the court/judicial system.
+Some other services provided by Green Lake County Health/human Services Behavioral Health Unit include mentoring/peer support/consumer-run services, psychosocial rehabilitation services and suicide prevention services.

 Learn MoreAdams County Health And Human Services is a mental health treatment clinic in Friendship, Wisconsin, located at 108 East North Street, in the 53934 zip code.
-Adams County Health And Human Services provides telemedicine/telehealth and outpatient treatment.
-Adams County Health And Human Services provides integrated dual diagnosis disorder treatment, psychotropic medication and individual psychotherapy to seniors 65 or older, adults and children / adolescents.
-Adams County Health And Human Services also supports people requiring dual diagnosis treatment, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services provided by Adams County Health And Human Services consist of psychosocial rehabilitation services, intensive case management and family psychoeducation.
+Adams County Health And Human Services provides outpatient treatment and telemedicine/telehealth.
+Adams County Health And Human Services provides group therapy, trauma therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and children / adolescents.
+Adams County Health And Human Services also supports people with serious mental illness, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Additional services provided by Adams County Health And Human Services consist of court-ordered outpatient treatment, suicide prevention services and therapeutic foster care.

 Learn MoreOswald Counseling Associates is a mental health treatment center in Plover, Wisconsin, located at 2450 Vineyard Drive, part of the 54467 zip code.
 Oswald Counseling Associates provides outpatient treatment.
-Oswald Counseling Associates also offers trauma therapy, individual psychotherapy and couples/family therapy to children / adolescents, young adults and seniors 65 or older.
-Oswald Counseling Associates also provides psychosocial rehabilitation services, court-ordered outpatient treatment and family psychoeducation.
+Oswald Counseling Associates also offers couples/family therapy, trauma therapy and cognitive behavioral therapy to adults, young adults and children / adolescents.
+Oswald Counseling Associates also provides psychosocial rehabilitation services, family psychoeducation and suicide prevention services.

 Learn MorePauquette Center is a mental health clinic in Portage, WI, located at 2901 Hunters Trail, in the 53901 zip code.
 Pauquette Center provides outpatient treatment.
-Pauquette Center offers individual psychotherapy, group therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
+Pauquette Center offers cognitive behavioral therapy, trauma therapy and group therapy to children / adolescents, seniors 65 or older and young adults.
 Pauquette Center also supports people with trauma.
 More services at Pauquette Center include court-ordered outpatient treatment.

 Learn MoreCompass Counseling Wisconsin Rapids is a mental health center in Wisconsin Rapids, Wisconsin, located at 2811 8th Street South, Suite 60, 54494 zip code.
 Compass Counseling Wisconsin Rapids provides outpatient treatment.
-Compass Counseling Wisconsin Rapids offers behavior modification, individual psychotherapy and trauma therapy to children / adolescents, adults and young adults.
-Compass Counseling Wisconsin Rapids also supports veterans, people with PTSD and children/adolescents with serious emotional disturbance.
+Compass Counseling Wisconsin Rapids offers behavior modification, couples/family therapy and integrated dual diagnosis disorder treatment to adults, children / adolescents and seniors 65 or older.
+Compass Counseling Wisconsin Rapids also supports LGBT, children/adolescents with serious emotional disturbance and people with trauma.
 More services available at Compass Counseling Wisconsin Rapids include suicide prevention services and court-ordered outpatient treatment.

 Learn MoreNorthwest Counseling And Guidance Clinic Northwest Journey Wisconsin Rapids is a mental health treatment center in Wisconsin Rapids, WI, located at 110 24th Street South, Suite A, 54494 zip code area.
-Northwest Counseling And Guidance Clinic Northwest Journey Wisconsin Rapids provides partial hospitalization/day treatment and telemedicine/telehealth.
-Northwest Counseling And Guidance Clinic Northwest Journey Wisconsin Rapids offers individual psychotherapy, activity therapy and psychotropic medication to children / adolescents and young adults.
-Northwest Counseling And Guidance Clinic Northwest Journey Wisconsin Rapids also supports people with PTSD, children/adolescents with serious emotional disturbance and LGBT.
-Additional services at Northwest Counseling And Guidance Clinic Northwest Journey Wisconsin Rapids consist of court-ordered outpatient treatment, case management and suicide prevention services.
+Northwest Counseling And Guidance Clinic Northwest Journey Wisconsin Rapids provides telemedicine/telehealth and partial hospitalization/day treatment.
+Northwest Counseling And Guidance Clinic Northwest Journey Wisconsin Rapids offers trauma therapy, individual psychotherapy and activity therapy to children / adolescents and young adults.
+Northwest Counseling And Guidance Clinic Northwest Journey Wisconsin Rapids also supports people with trauma, LGBT and people with PTSD.
+Additional services at Northwest Counseling And Guidance Clinic Northwest Journey Wisconsin Rapids consist of intensive case management, suicide prevention services and court-ordered outpatient treatment.

 Learn MorePortage County Health And Human Services is a mental health clinic in Stevens Point, Wisconsin, located at 817 Whiting Avenue, 54481.
-Portage County Health And Human Services offers outpatient treatment and telemedicine/telehealth.
-Portage County Health And Human Services provides couples/family therapy, integrated dual diagnosis disorder treatment and trauma therapy to young adults, adults and children / adolescents.
-Portage County Health And Human Services also supports military families, veterans and children/adolescents with serious emotional disturbance.
-Some other services provided by Portage County Health And Human Services include intensive case management, assertive community treatment and housing services.
+Portage County Health And Human Services offers telemedicine/telehealth and outpatient treatment.
+Portage County Health And Human Services provides behavior modification, trauma therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and children / adolescents.
+Portage County Health And Human Services also supports people with serious mental illness, people with Alzheimer's or dementia and children/adolescents with serious emotional disturbance.
+Some other services provided by Portage County Health And Human Services include supported housing, court-ordered outpatient treatment and illness management and recovery.

 Learn MoreNew Directions Counseling Center Llc is a mental health facility in Stevens Point, WI, located at 5541 U. s.
 Highway 10 East, Suite B, in the 54482 zip code.
 New Directions Counseling Center Llc provides outpatient treatment.
-New Directions Counseling Center Llc provides dialectical behavior therapy, cognitive behavioral therapy and couples/family therapy to adults, children / adolescents and young adults.
-New Directions Counseling Center Llc also supports veterans, people with PTSD and military families.
-Some other services available at New Directions Counseling Center Llc include family psychoeducation, suicide prevention services and diet and exercise counseling.
+New Directions Counseling Center Llc provides group therapy, individual psychotherapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+New Directions Counseling Center Llc also supports military families, people with PTSD and transitional age young adults.
+Some other services available at New Directions Counseling Center Llc include family psychoeducation, diet and exercise counseling and suicide prevention services.

 Learn MoreSherman Counseling is one of mental health facilities in Oshkosh, Wisconsin, located at 2370 State Road 44, Suite D, 54904 zip code.
 Sherman Counseling provides outpatient treatment.
-Sherman Counseling provides couples/family therapy, cognitive behavioral therapy and behavior modification to young adults, adults and children / adolescents.
-Sherman Counseling also supports transitional age young adults, LGBT and clients referred from the court/judicial system.
-Additional services provided at Sherman Counseling include psychosocial rehabilitation services, suicide prevention services and court-ordered outpatient treatment.
+Sherman Counseling provides individual psychotherapy, integrated dual diagnosis disorder treatment and behavior modification to seniors 65 or older, young adults and adults.
+Sherman Counseling also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
+Additional services provided at Sherman Counseling include suicide prevention services, psychosocial rehabilitation services and education services.

 Learn MoreCentral Wisconsin Counseling Assocs is a mental health clinic in Wisconsin Rapids, WI, located at 320 West Grand Avenue, Suite 304-a, 54495 zip code area.
 Central Wisconsin Counseling Assocs provides outpatient treatment.
-Central Wisconsin Counseling Assocs offers cognitive behavioral therapy, trauma therapy and activity therapy to young adults, adults and seniors 65 or older.
+Central Wisconsin Counseling Assocs offers dialectical behavior therapy, couples/family therapy and individual psychotherapy to adults, young adults and children / adolescents.
 Additional services offered at Central Wisconsin Counseling Assocs include family psychoeducation, psychosocial rehabilitation services and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.